Ivar-2143/c-commerce/README.md

 You need to install json server in your computer and run it in your terminal.\
 See [https://www.npmjs.com/package/json-server](https://www.npmjs.com/package/json-server) for the instructions on how to get started.

 ## `npx json-server --watch ./data/dbProducts.json --port 8000`
 ## `npx json-server --watch ./data/dbUsers.json --port 9000`

-Type both commands in a separate terminal and it will create the exact port used to fetch data.
-Setting the specific port prevents conflict with 'npm start.'
+Type each commands in a separate terminal (1 command per terminal) and it will create the exact port used to fetch data.
+Setting the specific port prevents conflict with 'npm start'.
 Make sure that your current working directory is in /c-commerce/src before executing the said commands.

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.